Ceasing to Look After a Child

 4. Children who are Looked After for Short Periods (Fewer than 20 days) Including Short Term Breaks

-In the event a child may have become Looked After for a short period, fewer than 20 days, such as in a family crisis, it is not necessary for the Manager to approve their return home in these circumstances.
-However, the social worker and team manager must be satisfied that the return is (or remains) in the child's best interests and the arrangements will (continue to) safeguard and promote the child's welfare.
+In the event a child may have become Looked After for a short period, fewer than 20 days, such as in a family crisis, the social worker and team manager and Head of Service must be satisfied that the return is (or remains) in the child's best interests and the arrangements will (continue to) safeguard and promote the child's welfare.

-Nevertheless, there will be situations where such circumstances create concern with respect to the child's vulnerability and where it is appropriate to consider whether the child should have a Child Protection Plan (see Child Protection Enquiries (Section 47)) or be a Child In Need, (see Child in Need Plans and Reviews Procedure).
+Nevertheless, there will be situations where such circumstances create concern with respect to the child's vulnerability and where it is appropriate to consider whether the child should have a Child Protection Plan (see Child Protection Enquiries (Section 47)) or be a Child In Need, (see Child in Need Meetings and the Child in Need Plan Procedure).

 4.1 Short Term Breaks